-Consider an external routine that maps one of five XML syntax rules pages depending on the type of document it must process.
-The XML rules are kept in a read-only system map in the "XML_Document_Syntax" set.
-The reason for using a system map is that the GLOP is read-only, so only one copy needs to exist and the XML document syntax rules are system wide and all documents need to use the same syntax.
+Consider an external routine that maps one of five XML syntax rules pages depending on type of document.
+The XML rules are in a read-only system map in the XML_Document_Syntax set.
+The reason for using a system map is that the GLOP is read-only, so only one copy needs to exist and the XML document syntax rules are system-wide and all documents need to use the same syntax.

-Remember that more than one system type GLOP can be defined in a set.
-So if there is a need for specific generic system GLOP data, it can be mapped also.
+More than one system-type GLOP can be defined in a set.
+Specific generic system GLOP data can be mapped also.

 #define XML_INDEX 0